kevinmasson/website/content/posts/2020/ray-tracer-with-webgl-compute.md

 }
 ```

-Note that there is a lot of operations that are already implmented on the GPU like `cross` and `dot`.
+Note that there is a lot of operations that are already implemented on the GPU like `cross` and `dot`.

 ## Shading